debuglevel/greeting-microservice/README.md

 ### Updating dependencies

 The libraries used in this template might be out-of-date.
 To identify those dependencies, run `./gradlew dependencyUpdates`.
-Furthermore, you might want to update gradle-wrapper.
+Once in a while, `./gradlew wrapper` should be run.

 # HTTP API